kirillsmirnov1/circular-scrolling-roulette/README.md

 ### List mode

 * List type: Circular or Linear mode
-* Control mode: Drag, Button, or Mouse wheel
+* Control mode: Drag, Button (may be combined with Drag), or Mouse wheel
-* Direction: Vertical or Horizontal
+* Direction: Vertical, Horizontal or Radial

 [Demo video](https://youtu.be/k63eqwfj-1c)